 The Sahrawis largely depend on international aid to survive.
 In the remote region where refugee camps are located, access to basic resources such as food, water, healthcare and housing are limited.
 Living conditions are difficult due to the harsh desert climate and scarce natural resources.

-According to the World Food Programme, malnutrition is increasing among the Sahrawi refugee children.
-In 2019, the global acute malnutrition among children under the age of 5 was at 7.6%, a worrying increase from the 4.7% of 2016.
+According to the World Food Programme, malnutrition is increasing among Sahrawi refugee children.
+In 2022, the global acute malnutrition among children under 5 years old was 10.7%, a worrying increase from 7.6% in 2019.
 Half of children and women also suffer from anaemia.

 The isolated camps offer almost no employment and livelihoods opportunities, making refugees dependent on remittances and humanitarian aid.
 In this remote location, logistics also play a key role to ensure regular distributions of relief items to the population.